AdobeDocs/genstudio.en/help/user-guide/content/manage-assets.md

    See [Metadata details](/help/user-guide/content/asset-details.md#system-metadata).

 1. Click **[!UICONTROL Add assets]**.

 1. When the asset upload is completed, click **Done**.

 1. To view your new uploaded assets, click **[!UICONTROL Refresh]** from the _New assets available_ notification at the bottom of the Canvas.

 <!--
 In the future, need guidance on template upload errors.
 For now, the UI just says error.
 -->

-### Search assets
+### Search content

-The [!DNL Content] search interface is quick and responsive, and provides a productive search-first experience.
+The [!DNL Content] filter and search interface is quick and responsive, and provides a productive search-first experience.
+Each [!DNL Content] view provides Filter options to narrow your search for the ideal asset, experience, or template.
+For assets and experiences, you can select a campaign and specific guidelines, such as content made for a specific product.

-Apply filters and use metadata tags from asset details to narrow search results.
+There are filters based on [keywords](asset-details.md#user-defined-metadata) and [attributes](/help/user-guide/insights/attributes.md) to narrow search results.
 For example, you may want to find an asset of a particular file type or subject matter to help you build a new experience for your campaign.

+When searching for _Experiences_, you can use the **[!UICONTROL Created by]** filter to limit the list to show only the experiences created by you or a specific person.

 **To search for content to reuse**: